Reinier van Lanschot: Volt Europa

 On 13 October 2019, he was elected co-president of the European federation with Valerie Sternberg-Irvani, which he has led since.
 Together with Francesca Romana D'Antuono, he was re-elected at the general assembly of Volt Europa in Lisbon.

 In a guest article in October 2021, van Lanschot, together with Francesca Romana D'Antuono, advocated the establishment of a permanent EU armed corps that could be deployed quickly and autonomously in crises and criticised the slow decision-making and complicated existing processes.

 Van Lanschot stepped down from his position as Volt Europa's co-president in June 2023 to dedicate himself to campaigning for the 2024 European Parliament election.

 Political positions

 In regards to the European Union (EU), Van Lanschot has declared that he agrees with the views of Eurosceptics but that instead of destroying the EU he wants to improve it by making it more transparent, democratic and social.
 Van Lanschot claims that Brexit and the recent spike in popularity of Thierry Baudet have strengthened the party.
 He and his party also believe in the cause of environmentalism.

-Awards
+Van Lanschot shared his vision on how to deal with nature, democracy, migration, economy, digitalization and defense in the 21st century in his book 'We are Europe'.
+Which also explains his vision for reforming the EU to make Europe functional.

+Appreciation

 On 19 December 2018, Van Lanschot and Dassen were named "EuroNederlander of the Year" by the European Movement Netherlands.

 On 23 January 2019, Van Lanschot was selected as one of Elsevier weekly magazine's "30 under 30" talents.

+On 9 April 2024 his 'Wij zijn Europa'(We are Europe) reached the Dutch bestseller list on #17.

+On 1 July 2025 he was nominated in the MEP awards as "Best newcomer".

+Personal life

+Maes van Lanschot, member of the House of Representatives for Christian Democratic Appeal, is his brother.